con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags rig sngags 'chang ba'i rigs/ /
 > rigs gsum la ni rnam par gzigs/ /

-And then Śākyamuni, the Blessed One,
+And then the Blessed One, lord Śākyamuni,
 Surveyed in full the family great with mantras,
 The family that upholds *vidyā*s and *mantra*s,
 The family that by nature is threefold, (23)